geeaqui/sdet-test/README.md

 "As a user I want to be able to see all countries in the world So that I can then choose which country to see further details about"

-I was assigned to use the following API: https://restcountries.eu/rest/v2/all
+I was assigned to use the following API: https://restcountries.eu/rest/v2/all and as I came from a web development background, I chose to use cucumber.js for this test project as I am familiar with using javascript language and frameworks such as assertion library chai for my test case.

 The following three instruction bellow were provided in order to complete the framework:

 1. Determine what coverage you would look to achieve through feature tests and what other techniques you might like to use to test to obtain good test coverage.